nitrictech/docs/docs/reference/nodejs/v0/storage/bucket-file-downloadurl.md

 **options** `SignUrlOptions`

-Additional options when creating signed URL.
+Additional options when creating a signed URL.

 | Properties                                                                                                          |
 | ------------------------------------------------------------------------------------------------------------------- |